petro-kushchak/homebridge-homepod-radio/README.md

 ## TODO list
 1. ~~Volume control (looks like not supported by Home app with iOS 15.2 )~~
+2. ~~Default volume for radio~~
-2. Resume playback on Homebridge reboot?
+4. Resume playback on Homebridge reboot?
-3. Multiple radios support
+5. Multiple radios support
-4. Radio streaming to multiple homepods
+6. Radio streaming to multiple homepods
-5. Siri shortcuts (text to speech, etc)
+7. Siri shortcuts (text to speech, etc)